arangodb/docs-hugo/site/content/3.12/develop/http-api/jobs.md

           schema:
             type: string
       responses:
+        default:
+          # Job API might always return 202 Accepted in the success case and
+          # only return the original status code in case of an error!
+          # It does add an additional x-arango-async-id header.
+          description: |
+            If the job has finished, you get the result with the HTTP status code of the original request that executed asynchronously.
         '204':
           description: |
             is returned if the job requested via job-id is still in the queue of pending (or not yet finished) jobs.
-In this case, no x-arango-async-id HTTP header will be returned.
+In this case, no `x-arango-async-id` HTTP header will be returned.
         '400':
           description: |
             is returned if no job-id was specified in the request.
-In this case, no x-arango-async-id HTTP header will be returned.
+In this case, no `x-arango-async-id` HTTP header will be returned.
         '404':
           description: |
             is returned if the job was not found or already deleted or fetched from the job result list.
-In this case, no x-arango-async-id HTTP header will be returned.
+In this case, no `x-arango-async-id` HTTP header will be returned.
       tags:
         - Jobs